paulsteele/HvZ-App/documentation/product_backlog.md

 #####Functional Requirements

  * As an admin, I'd like to be able to create and start a game session.
+ * As an admin, I'd like to be able to place users into 3 different types of user (human, zombie, non player character)
  * As a player, I'd like to be able to register for a game session.
  * As an admin, I'd like to be able to create boundaries for the game session in an in-app map interface.
  * As a player, I'd like to be able to view the set up map boundary.